 “My fans are amazing!
 They’re supportive, loving people,” he says.
 “People are looking for something new and different in music.
 I want to deliver for them and take them on an emotional journey with my music.
 I’d love for people to leave my concerts saying: ‘He performed for me man!
 He gave everything.’”

-JPB lives in New York, writing and performing.
+JPB lives in New York City.